matildaerenius/BestGymEver/README.md

 A former member (paid more than a year ago),
 Or not a member (person not found in the file).

-Additionally, the program should log visits of paying members (name, personal number, and visit date) in a separate file for the personal trainer to track client workout frequency.
+Additionally, the program log visits of paying members (name, personal number, visit date and time) in a separate file for the personal trainer to track client workout frequency.